What is a statutory nuisance

-If you are a tenant or you are aware that the property where the nuisance is coming from is owned by a landlord then you should also contact that landlord and explain the problem.
+If you are a tenant, or you are aware that the property where the nuisance is coming from is owned by a landlord or housing association, then you should also contact that landlord and explain the problem.

 Nuisance and planning